 The sunflower lanyard scheme was created for people with hidden disabilities, but you don’t need to submit evidence of your diagnosis in order to get one for yourself.
 Nobody should challenge you on why you are wearing your lanyard when you are out in public.

-The sunflower lanyard is now recognised across a wide range of sectors, including over 130 airports worldwide, 450 universities and places of education, all UK railways, supermarkets, theme parks, leisure facilities, healthcare and emergency services, theatres, and more than 350 charities.
+The sunflower lanyard is now recognised across a wide range of sectors, including over 130 airports worldwide, 450 universities and places of education, all UK railways, supermarkets, theme parks, leisure facilities, healthcare, and emergency services, theatres, and more than 350 charities.

 In addition to launching in the UK, the scheme has also been launched globally in Australia, New Zealand, the USA, Belgium, Canada, Denmark, Ireland, and the Netherlands.

-The sunflower lanyard was often used by people with hidden disabilities during the COVID-19 pandemic to enable shop staff to easily identify who may be considered a more vulnerable member of the public and therefore need extra support social distancing when carrying out their shopping.
+The sunflower lanyard was often used by people with hidden disabilities during the COVID-19 pandemic to enable shop staff to easily identify who may be considered a more vulnerable member of the public and therefore need extra support and social distancing when carrying out their shopping.

 However, the lanyard can be used to signal that you may need extra support wherever you go – the downside, of course, is that the lanyard doesn’t disclose what help you need.
 You may need to find a member of staff to disclose more details, or you may be approached by staff to ask how they can assist you.